Martial Arts Etiquette: The Dojo of Nashville

-Proper observance of etiquette is as much a part of your training as is learning techniques.
+Proper observance of etiquette is as much a part of your martial arts training as is learning techniques.
 In many cases observing proper etiquette requires one to set aside one's pride or comfort.
 Standards of etiquette may vary somewhat from one dojo or organization to another, but the following guidelines are nearly universal.
-Please take matters of etiquette seriously.
+Please take matters of etiquette seriously whether you are practicing karate, aikido, or other martial arts forms.

 1. When entering or leaving the dojo, it is proper to bow in the direction of Kamiza, or the front of the dojo.
 You should also bow when entering or leaving the mat.